davesnx/query-json/README.md

 - #### [CLI: Invoking jq](https://stedolan.github.io/jq/manual/v1.6/#Invokingjq)
   - `--version` ✅
-  - `--kind` This is different than jq ✅
+  - `--kind`.
+This is different than jq ✅
     - `--kind=file` and the 2nd argument can be a json file
     - `--kind=inline` and the 2nd argument can be a json as a string
+  - `--no-color`.
+This disables colors ✅
   - ...rest ⚠️

 - #### [Basic filters](https://stedolan.github.io/jq/manual/v1.6/#Basicfilters)